phx/binex/README.md

 `docker pull lphxl/binex:latest`

-Running via DockerHub is the most straightforward way to run `binex`, and I will always try to keep the image up-to-date.
+Running via DockerHub is the most straightforward way to run `binex`.
+The image is always kept up-to-date via GitHub actions linked directly to the `Dockerfile` in this repo.

-However, since DockerHub recently made GitHub integration a subscription-only feature, the image will not auto-update on new pushes to the repository.
+If you wish to use the GitHub Docker container registry [ghcr.io/phx/binex](https://ghcr.io/phx/binex), you can also pull and run from there:

+`docker run --name binex --rm -itv /path/to/host_folder_to_share:/share ghcr.io/phx/binex /bin/bash`

-I may go with the Pro Plan at some point, but if you want to guarantee that you have the most upt-to-date image or you don't want to blindly trust my DockerHub image, feel free to read the `Dockerfile` and build it directly using the method below.
+If you don't trust pre-built container images, feel free to build directly from the `Dockerfile` itself using the instructions below.

 ## Build from Dockerfile